alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/coding_guidelines.md

   void SomeFunction(int someParameter) {}
   ```

-- Macros, pre-processor definitions, and enumeration values should use upper case names:
+- Use uppercase names for macros, pre-processor definitions, and enumeration values:

   ```C++
   #define SOME_DEFINE